The Bas is temporarily closed

 The exhibition centre has been named after Basil Sellers AM for his significant contribution to the arts in Eurobodalla.
 Mr Sellers provided a significant donation for the exhibition centre, and has a passionate commitment to the perpetual growth of the community’s perception, understanding of, and engagement in art.
 Basil Sellers is also the patron to Council’s Basil Sellers Art Prize and Little Sellers Art Prize.

-The Bas will celebrate local and national visual art and contemporary culture for the enjoyment and benefit of all who live and work in Eurobodalla or visit the areas.
-It will be set in Moruya, within the heart of Eurobodalla on the NSW South Coast.
+The Bas celebrates local and national visual art and contemporary culture for the enjoyment and benefit of all who live and work in Eurobodalla or visit the areas.

-Celebrations will include the official opening itself, and the announcement of the Basil Sellers Art Prize winners.
-The Basil Sellers Art Prize is now in its 8th year, and has a major prize of $20,000, a $5,000 Eurobodalla artist award sponsored by Council, and a $500 people's choice award that exhibition visitors can vote in.
-This is a not-to-be-missed event!
+The Basil Sellers Art Prize, which is now proudly in its 8 year, has a major prize of $20,000, a Eurobodalla artist award sponsored by Council of $5,000 and a $500 people’s choice award.

-Throughout the rest of the calendar year, the Bas will showcase a wealth of local talent, including:
+The remainder of the calendar year will showcase a wealth of local talent, including:

 - Shirley Goodhew